JiajunZhou96/ML-for-LSD1/README.md

 # ML-for-LSD1

-This repository contains codes and data in *Machine Learning Enabled Virtual Screening For Inhibitors of Lysine-Specific Histone Demethylase*.
+This repository contains original codes and data in *Machine-Learning-Enabled Virtual Screening For Inhibitors of Lysine-Specific Histone Demethylase 1*.